When was the last time you thought about—or revisited—your organization’s fire safety and evacuation plan?

 With the NFPA deeming cooking accidents the leading cause of commercial fires, it’s important to switch off, unplug, and safely store appliances when not in use.

-Areas should also be properly ventilated, especially when storing anything flammable.
+All areas should also be properly ventilated, especially cooking spaces and rooms storing anything flammable.

 Indoor sprinklers, fire extinguishers, carbon monoxide detectors and smoke alarms, and other fire suppression equipment should be strategically placed near stoves and ovens.
-These appliances should also be regularly checked and maintained, to avoid accidental fires.
+These appliances should also be regularly checked and maintained, to avoid accidental fires (and fines from the fire marshal.)

 Keeping Your Employees & Business Safe & Sound